sys-bio/tellurium/docs/antimony.rst

    const species S1, S2, S3;

-While species are variable by default, you may also declare them so explicitly with the 'var' keyword:
+While species are variable by default, you may also declare them so explicitly with the ‘var’ keyword:

 ::

    var species S4, S5, S6;

-Alternatively, you may declare a species to be a boundary species by prepending a '$' in front of it:
+Alternatively, you may declare a species to be a boundary species by prepending a ‘$’ in front of it:

 ::

    S1 + $E -> ES;

-This would set the level of 'E' to be constant.
+This would set the level of ‘E’ to be constant.
 You can use this symbol in declaration lists as well:

 ::